Top 10 Motorcycle Chain and Drive FAQs Explained

 • Sprocket teeth look hooked, pointed, or worn

-• You’ve reached the end of adjustment on the swingarm
+• You’ve reached the end of the adjustment on the swingarm

-Always replace chain and sprockets together as a set to prevent premature wear.
+Always replace the chain and sprockets together as a set to prevent premature wear.

 Answer: